 With so much to do to get yourself and your children situated, a skilled lawyer in the area can take a great deal of pressure off your shoulders during a child custody case.
 That means freeing up your time to focus on your children.

-To be sure, the courts in these cases won’t be considering what’s best for you or your former spouse in a case like this.
+In these cases, the courts won’t be considering what’s best for you or your former spouse in a case like this.
 They will be focusing on what’s best for your children.
 That means the less stressed out and more stable you are, the greater the likelihood that they land with you.

 Look for an Attorney with Experience in Your Kind of Child Custody Case

 Experience is key.
-If your lawyer doesn’t have experience not only with child custody cases but your particular case in general, then you need to find a lawyer who does.
+If your lawyer doesn’t have experience with child custody cases and your particular case in general, then you need to find a lawyer who does.
 Considerations that are relevant include:

 - Does your child have special needs?

-- Which parent is better to handle those needs on a day-to-day basis?
+- Which parent is better at handling those needs on a day-to-day basis?